Skip to content

 Experiment: Changing the bounds

 The variables BOUNDS_X1 and BOUNDS_Y1 set the width of the border around the screen.
-Try using diffent values and see how it changes the playing area.
+Try using different values and see how it changes the playing area.
 Example values to try are:

 • 0